Mardy Fish: 2006

 Fish was awarded a wildcard in April into the US Men's Claycourt Championships.
 He won the tournament, defeating eighth seed Juan Mónaco, Rainer Schüttler, Vince Spadea, Tommy Haas, and Jürgen Melzer in the final 3–6, 6–4, 6–3.

 At Wimbledon, Fish signaled his return to professional status as he reached the third round, defeating fellow American Robby Ginepri and Dutch player Melle van Gemerden.
 The night prior to his third-round match, he suffered from food poisoning.
 He could play only one set before retiring against Georgian Irakli Labadze.

 2007

 Fish began 2007 by achieving his best finish at a Grand Slam.
 Fish reached the quarterfinals of the Australian Open, losing to his old roommate and doubles partner, Andy Roddick.
-Fish made waves on the first day of the tournament by knocking off Ivan Ljubičić, the fourth seed, and had an easy win in the third round when his opponent Wayne Arthurs retired in the opening set.
+Fish made waves on the first day of the tournament by knocking off Ivan Ljubičić, the fourth seed, and had an easy win in the third round when his heavily favoured opponent Wayne Arthurs retired in the opening set.
 Fish had few problems in his first four matches, but lost in straight sets to Roddick.
 As a result, he moved up by 17 places in the ATP rankings.